ipfs/ipfs-docs/docs/install/server-infrastructure.md

 As a Kubernetes user, you can use a Kubernetes operator for IPFS called [IPFS operator] (https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) to easily create and manage clusters consisting of hundreds of peers.
 The IPFS operator is in active development and not yet recommended for production use cases.
-If the operator is something you would like to try, you can check out our current [documentation](https://ipfs-operator.readthedocs.io/) or [github](https://github.com/redhat-et/ipfs-operator).
+If the operator is something you would like to include in your infrastructure, check out the [official documentation](https://ipfs-operator.readthedocs.io/) and [operator source code](https://github.com/redhat-et/ipfs-operator) for instructions and the latest progress.

 ## Create a local cluster